isomerpages/mindef-ndp2022/_faq/Brand Guide.md

 #### Q6-8.
 I am facing difficulties with incorporating August Mascot and/or NDP 22 Logo in my product.
 What should I do?
-You can contact us via email at Ndpeeps@defence.gov.sg for assistance on incorporating the NDP 22 branding on your product. 😊
+You can contact us via email at Ndpeeps@defence.gov.sg for assistance on incorporating the NDP 22 branding on your product 😊.

 #### Q6-9.
 Can I make changes to the NDP 22 Logo to suit my purpose?